 Pasi Rahikkala, Tommi Hakkila, Tom Nordman, Henrik Snellman

 Wireless modules commonly work great on an evaluation board, but when placed into an application design the range is poor.
 Silicon Labs has taken big steps at mitigating these problems in our BGM12x and the BGM11S SiP modules.
-In this whitepaper, we explain the technical reasons why the SiP module is ideal for miniaturized designs.
+This white paper explains the technical reasons why the SiP module is ideal for miniaturized designs.

 Despite the fact that antennas are complicated and never ideal, major problems can usually be avoided by strictly following the guidelines set forth in the related user manual.

-But even with recommendations followed to the letter the multitude of different variables in the design can still cause significant degredation of performance.
-There are also designs in which it is simply not possible to follow all of the guidelines.
-Often the only way to improve performance is to modify the entire design, causing a delay in the time-to-market schedule.
+But even with recommendations followed to the letter, the multitude of different variables in the design can still cause significant degredation of performance.
+There are also designs in which it is simply not possible to follow all the guidelines.
+Often, the only way to improve performance is to modify the entire design, causing a delay in the time-to-market schedule.

 A real antenna resonates as a result of a complicated distribution of electromagnetic fields, where everything in close proximity to the antenna has an effect on the fields and will have some effect on the total operation.
 The closer an object is to the antenna, the more effect it will have, while the magnitude of the effect for different materials varies.
 Conductive objects such as metals have a very strong effect, while plastics have a fairly weak effect.
 However, even plastic placed very close to the antenna can produce a significant effect by shifting the antenna resonant frequency.
 This results in a low return loss and a corresponding reduction of the radio link range.